DennieTeMolder/zsh-tmux/README.md

 ## Installation
 ### Zim
-Add the following line somewhere after the `completion` module:
+Add the following line to your `.zimrc` somewhere after the `completion` module:

 ```zsh
 zmodule DennieTeMolder/zsh-tmux